keytonic/Buy-Me-A-Coffee-Button/README.md

 I wanted to make the Buy Me a Coffee button more customizable and allow for dynamic control.

+Drop the folder "buymeacoffee.svg" on your webserver and link to it like its an image.

 <img width="200px" src="https://keytonic.net/projects/buymeacoffee.svg?backgroundcolor=FF0000&coffee=FFA500&color=000000&border=000000&borderwidth=2"><br>